Skip to content

 When doing so, the magnetic field lines of the magnets will interact with the barrier.
 This causes the lines of both magnets to bounce back before reaching the magnet on the other side.
 Because the magnetic lines of the magnets can't interact, their impact on each other is either decreased or nullified.

 Much of today's technology requires magnets to work.
-Like EMI, you must prevent magnetic interference or it can impede the operation of other magnetic devices.
+Like EMI, you must prevent magnetic interference, or it can impede the operation of other magnetic devices.
 Some shields combine conductive and magnetic mediums to prevent interference from both EMI and magnetism.

 In an EMI shield, you want a material with enough skin depth to prevent a frequency from penetrating.
 You can determine skin depth with this calculator.

+Without shielding, electronics wouldn't function as designed or may even stop working altogether.
 The main goal of an electromagnetic shield is two-fold.
 It isolates a device's energy so it doesn't affect anything else and blocks external energy from getting in.

 Brownouts are any type of partial service outage, while a blackout is a full outage.
 Brownouts and blackouts are not limited to power outages.

-If you were to remove the plastic jacket from a phone line you'd see another layer covering the wires.
+If you were to remove the plastic jacket from a phone line, you'd see another layer covering the wires.
 This second layer is usually a metallic foil or metallic plaited braid that protects the lines against EMI.
 It is a type of RF shielding that reduces static during phone calls.

-Types of EMI Shielding Materials
+6 Types of EMI Shielding Materials

 This Shielding Effectiveness Calculator can help you determine your specific needs.